agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 |`<string=int>`|`<IntProperty=2>`, `<FloatProperty=1.5>`|Matches only incoming properties of the specific type *and* specific value|
 |`<string='string'>`|`<StrProperty='saa,mlaa'>`|Same as above, but for non-numeric types|
 |`<string::string>`|`<S_CannonType::NewEnumerator2>`|Matches only enum properties, with the right enum type and the right enum value|

+There's also one special filter: `[*]`.
+That filter will just match everything and return all the properties it receives.
+This can be useful if you're trying to match a whole datatable for example.